 - Train the next generation of researchers to establish low emission construction approaches.

-CLEC is part of the Environmental Research Group at King's College London and has over 15 years of experience working closely with policy makers, local planning authorities and partners withinthe construction sector.
+CLEC is part of the Environmental Research Group at the School of Public Health at Imperial College of Science, Technology and Medicine, and has over 15 years of experience working closely with policy makers, local planning authorities and partners withinthe construction sector.

 If you would like to find out how you can get involved with future CLEC research projects that will increase the understanding construction emissions and how to effectively mitigate these please feel free to contact us.